Make Me Like You: Release and reception

 At the June 2016 Cannes Lions International Festival of Creativity, the video received a Bronze Lion in the Artist Associated Stunt or Activation in Partnership With a Brand category, the singer's first Cannes Lion.
 According to the festival, the award recognizes a "collaboration between a brand and a music artist to co-create publicity stunts or brand activations to increase a brand's reach and awareness and drive business".
 Unlike the Cannes Film Festival, the Cannes Lions festival recognizes advertising and the video was a cross-promotion by the singer and Target Corporation.
-Stefani was invited to the festival, where she performed "Make Me Like You".
-At the Make-Up Artists and Hair Stylists Guild awards in 2017, makeup artists Mira Cho, Marisa Ramirez, and Arlt were nominated for their work in the video.
+At the Make-Up Artists and Hair Stylists Guild awards in 2017, makeup artists Mira Cho, Marisa Ramirez, and Gregory Arlt were nominated for their work in the video.

 Although she was the first artist to broadcast a live music video on television, R&B musician Erykah Badu produced a live music video on Periscope for her "Phone Down" in November 2015.
 Indie rock band Death Cab for Cutie livestreamed a video for their single, "You Are a Tourist", on April 5, 2011.
 The unedited video was filmed in one take, with multiple cameras.
 At the 57th Annual Grammy Awards in 2015, Imagine Dragons used a similar concept.
 The band appeared in a "pirate-themed" advertisement (also sponsored by Target Corporation) in which they performed their single, "Shots", for the first time.

 Live performances

 Stefani performed the song live during a number of public appearances, including her headlining MasterCard Priceless Surprises Presents (2015–16) and This Is What the Truth Feels Like Tours (2016).
 During the MasterCard tour, "Make Me Like You" was performed at the final show in Tokyo before "Danger Zone" and "What You Waiting For?".
 Multi-colored tunnels appeared on video screens behind Stefani with, near the end of the song, images of the singer.
 On the This Is What the Truth Feels Like Tour, her performance included the Tokyo visuals and similar choreography.

-Stefani sang "Make Me Like You" live on several television programs, introducing the song on the February 17, 2016 Jimmy Kimmel Live! show.
+Stefani sang "Make Me Like You" live on several television programs, introducing the song on Jimmy Kimmel Live! on February 17, 2016.
 Her performance was accompanied by an interview in which she explained the song's meaning.
 Stefani sang the track as a musical guest on The Ellen DeGeneres Show, Good Morning America and at the 2016 Radio Disney Music Awards.
 On April 2, 2016, she performed the song on Saturday Night Live with No Doubt bandmates Stephen Bradley and Gabrial McNair; she wore a "lacy, babydoll dress".
-Stefani also performed it on the July 15, 2016 Today show with "Misery", "Hollaback Girl" and "The Sweet Escape".
+Stefani also performed it on Today along with "Misery", "Hollaback Girl", and "The Sweet Escape" on July 15, 2016.